 Prior to the October 2021 Refinancing, the Company entered into an amendment on the First Lien Term Loan in January 2021 (the "January 2021 Refinancing").
 The January 2021 Refinancing resulted in an additional \$250.0 million of incremental First Lien Term Loan indebtedness being issued in addition to the \$915.8 million outstanding and reduced the interest rate on all outstanding First Lien Term Loan indebtedness from LIBOR plus 4.25% to LIBOR plus 3.75%.
 The proceeds of the \$250.0 million incremental First Lien Term Loan indebtedness were used to prepay the remaining \$245.8 million balance of the previous \$400.0 million senior secured second lien pay-in-kind ("PIK") toggle floating rate notes due 2027 ("Second Lien Notes").
 Following the January 2021 Refinancing, the First Lien Term Loan was repayable in quarterly installments of \$2.9 million plus interest, with a final payment of all remaining outstanding principal due on August 6, 2026.
-Prior to the January 2021 Refinancing, the Second Lien Notes was payable quarterly and was at LIBOR, plus 8.75%.
+Prior to the January 2021 Refinancing, the Second Lien Notes were set to mature on August 6, 2027.
+Interest on the Second Lien Notes was payable quarterly and was at LIBOR, plus 8.75%.

 The Company assessed whether the repayment of the Second Lien Notes by issuing incremental First Lien Term Loan indebtedness resulted in an insubstantial modification or an extinguishment of the existing debt for each loan in the syndication by grouping lenders as follows: (i) Lenders participating in both the First Lien Term Loan and Second Lien Notes; (ii) previous lenders that exited; and (iii) new lenders.
 The Company determined that \$161.2 million of the First Lien Term Loan was extinguished and \$122.9 million of the \$150.0 million second lien term loan ("Second Lien Term Loan") was extinguished, which is disclosed as an outflow from financing activities in the consolidated statements of cash flows.
-The First Lien Term Loan and Second Lien Notes that participated in both debt instruments, which resulted in a cash outflow from financing activities of \$352.0 million in the consolidated statements of cash flows.
+The First Lien Term Loan and Second Lien Notes had insubstantial modifications for lenders that participated in both debt instruments, which resulted in a cash outflow from financing activities of \$352.0 million in the consolidated statements of cash flows.
 The Company determined that \$356.2 million of new debt was issued related to the First Lien Term Loan, which is disclosed as an inflow from financing activities in the consolidated statements of cash flows.
-In connection with the prepayment of the Second Lien Notes and incremental First Lien Term Loan indebtedness, the Company incurred \$7.2 million in debt issuance costs and third-party fees, of which \$3.7 million was capitalized, \$0.9 million was expensed as a component of other expense and \$2.6 million was expensed as a loss on extinguishment as a component of there systems in the consolidated statements of cash flows from financing activities, \$2.9 million was presented as deferred financing costs as a component of cash flows from financing activities, and the remaining \$0.9 million was included in cash flows from operating activities in the consolidated statements of cash flows from financing activities in the consolidated statements of cash flows from financing activities in the consolidated statements of cash flows from financing activities, in the consolidated statements of cash flows from fina
+In connection with the prepayment of the Second Lien Notes and incremental First Lien Term Loan indebtedness, the Company incurred \$7.2 million in debt issuance costs and third-party fees, of which \$3.7 million was capitalized, \$0.9 million was expensed as a component of other expense and \$2.6 million was expensed as a loss on extinguishment as a component of other expense in the consolidated statements of comprehensive income (loss).
+Further, \$1.0 million of the total fees incurred of \$7.2 million was netted against the \$356.2 million of proceeds from debt as a component of the cash flows from financing activities, \$2.9 million was presented as deferred financing costs as a component of cash flows from financing activities, \$2.4 million was presented as debt prepayment fees as a component of cash flows from financing activities, and the remaining \$0.9 million was included in cash flows from operating activities in the consolidated statements of cash flows.